SwarupVishwas18/python-mini-projects/README.md

-# python-tools
+# Python Tools Collection
-Python code snippets to do windows based heavy lifting
+All Python code snippets to do os based heavy lifting